Agile-Labs-Tech/agilelabs-isms-policy/07 Secure-devt policy/README.md

 ## Protection of test data

 1. Confidential data, as well as data that can be related to individual persons must not be used as test data.
+2. All test data, must be dummy data.
-2. Exceptions may be approved only by the TL in which case SA must define how such test data are protected.
+3. Exceptions may be approved only by the TL in which case SA must define how such test data are protected.

 ## Required security training